nikomatsakis/rfcs/text/0000-projection-and-lifetimes.md

 were required to decide when an "outlives relation" involving a projection (e.g., `I::Item: 'a`) should hold.
 The initial rules were [very conservative][#22246].
-This led to the rules from [RFC 192] being adapted [adapted] to cover associated type projections like `I::Item`.
+This led to the rules from [RFC 192] being [adapted] to cover associated type projections like `I::Item`.
 Unfortunately, these adapted rules are not ideal, and can still lead to [annoying errors in some situations][#23442].
 Finding a better solution has been on the agenda for some time.